Home > What are the UNICEF Baby Friendly Initiative and Baby Friendly Awards?

 The UNICEF UK Baby Friendly Initiative was launched in the UK in 1994.
 Its principles were extended to cover the work of community health-care services in 1998 in the Seven Point Plan for Sustaining Breastfeeding in the Community.
 In 2005, it launched its set of University Best Practice Standards to accredit universities that run midwifery and health visiting courses.

-In 2012, a revised set of standards was launched that extended the programme to Neonatal Units and Children’s Centres.
+In 2012, a revised set of standards was launched that extended the programme to Neonatal Units and Family Hubs.
 These incorporate the previous standards as specified in the Ten Steps to Successful Breastfeeding and Seven Point Plan for Sustaining Breastfeeding in the Community but update and expand them to fully reflect the evidence base on delivering the best outcomes for mother and babies in the UK.

 The Baby Friendly Initiative work with UK public services to protect, promote, and support breastfeeding and to strengthen mother-baby and family relationships.
 Support for these relationships is important for all babies, not only those who are breastfed.